-In each case, you will note that the problem proceeds as follows: you are given an exemplar of a category of data (e.g., a face), and a "probe" instance, and you must determine if the two are from the same class.
-Why is this not a classification problem, where the exemplar is the training instance to train a classifier from, and the probe is the test instance (and the "matching" task is of classifying the probe instance with the classifier trained from the exemplar)?
+In a verification you are given an exemplar of a category of data (e.g. a face), and an unknown instance, and you must determine if the two are from the same class.
+Why is this not a classification problem, where the exemplar is the training instance to train a classifier from, and the unknown instance is the test instance?
 The obvious response - that a single training instance is insufficient to train a classifier - is not the entire answer.
 The answer lies in the definition of the negative instances - training data that are not from the class, that are also required to train a classifier.
-One may, of course, try to randomly draw data from other classes as negatives, but now we are faced with three problems:
+One may try to randomly draw data from other classes as negatives, but now we are faced with three problems: